mihaxor/react-ts-vite-testing-starter/README.md

 - *Newer version >= v16 of React Testing Library may require @testing-library/dom*
 - *@testing-library/dom is required for the `screen` object in React Testing Library*
 - *@testing-library/user-event is required for the `userEvent` for simulating user events*
-- *@testing-library/jest-dom v6.0.0 is required for compatibility with `@types/jest` and `Vitest`, as the latest version may not fully support the current TypeScript configuration and potentially causing some documentation methods to be unavailable*

 ## Add test scripts to package.json `test` object